Code generation¶

 generated from the vendored Layers lexicons.
 They are committed to the

-repository, but they are never edited by hand: the next regeneration overwrites
+repository but never edited by hand because regeneration overwrites manual

 optionality, refined value types, integer ranges, knownValues, union